tommasocarluccio/IOT_Leaf/README.md

 Each service is supported by one or more configuration file (JSON file).\
 Eventually, services communications are based on HTTP REST and MQTT protocols, ensuring a distributed system which load can be splitted among different nodes.

-## Getting started
-It is suggested to use a virtual **Python 3** environment, installing the necessary requirements:

-``
-pip3 install -r requirements.txt
-``

-Scripts have similar structure and they require to be individually launched, indicating the configuration file.
-Configuration files can be accessed and edited under:
-> /conf

-Classes and scripts necessary for the service to properly work are stored in:

-> /etc

-Services can be run using the specific command or by launching the autorun bash script.
-After setting the right permissions:

-``
-chmod +x /run.sh
-``

-Run the command:

-``
-./run.sh
-``

 ## Main actors

 Each software component is in charge of some specific functionalities only, following the micro-services approach.